amirmasoudabdol/Bilbo/docs/hacking-behaviors.md

 ### Probability of Committing to a Hack

-The *probability of committing to a hack* is a value between 0 and 1 which determines whether Researcher applies a hacking strategy on a *given* Experiment,.
+The *probability of committing to a hack* is a value between 0 and 1 which determines whether the Researcher applies a hacking strategy on a *given* Experiment,.
 Like before, while we can use a fixed value or a distribution for this parameters.

 #### Hacking Commitment Strategy

 Additionally, we are able to define a specific function to calcualte this probability based on the content of Experiment.
 For instance, we may define a function that adjust this probability based on the distance of *p*-value from ɑ.
-In this case, Researcher could individually evaluate each Experiment and decide on whether he wants to commit to a QRP based on the properties of the current Experiment.
+In this case, the Researcher could individually evaluate each Experiment and decide on whether he wants to commit to a QRP based on the properties of the current Experiment.
 This allows for a much more fine-grained filtering and execution of QRPs, and overall smarter Researchers.

 In [Friese et al. 2020](/examples/Friese_et_al_2020.md)[@Friese_2020aa] example, we utilize this parameter to implement their dynamic approach of calculating researcher's interest in hacking the *p*-value based on its distance to ɑ, and the calculated effect size.